 But first, I want to explain why we choose to use two fertilizers instead of just one.

-Understanding Fertilizer Grades
+Fertilizer Grades and Contents

 On the packaging of most fertilizers, you will find a 3-digit number.
 This is an important number as it represents the relative amount of three important elemental nutrients.
 It is called the ‘fertilizer grade.’